DataJuggler/DataTier.Net/README.md

 # Updates & News

+3.6.2026: Major update under the hood.
+The Delete, Insert, and Update methods in the Controllers now return a Polymorphic object, instead of just bool or int.
+This allows for an Exception in the Data Bridge Manager to be returns all the way to the Gateway.
+The project templates were also updated.
+I am testing now if this breaks any existing projects and that everything still saves as expected.

 2.28.2026: Gateway.GetLastException is back.
 I found a new way to get all the exceptions.
 The project Templates have been updated where the Data Bridge Manager class now adds any Exceptions to DataManager.Exceptions.